Follow these tips to cultivate an exclusive brand image and high-end consumer following.

 Magazines and websites that focus on luxury topics and finance are excellent choices for reaching high-end customers.
 You could run pay-per-click (PPC) ads or sponsored posts on these sites.

 Influencer marketing is also a common choice among luxury brands.
-Seventy-three percent of luxury brands use it, compared to 54 percent of non-luxury brands.
+Seventy-three percent of luxury brands use it, compared to 54 % of non-luxury brands.
 When people see their favorite influencers using your products, it builds your brand's image.

 Building a luxury brand is unique in that it's not all about getting as many sales as possible.
 It's just as important to develop your brand's image so consumers associate it with quality and exclusivity, and are open to paying more.
 The way you market your business will play a key role in the image it has and the customers it attracts.